 How do you manage a child who keeps getting out of their child car seat harness?

-We often get phone calls from frustrated parents who have children that have become experts in escaping from their child car seat.
-This is very concerning when the car is moving and puts you in a dangerous situation.
-You become distracted, which then increases your risk of being in a crash or react if you need to stop quickly.
+I often get phone calls from frustrated parents whose children have become experts in escaping from their child car seat.
+This is a very concerning thing to be happening in a moving vehicle.
+It creates a dangerous situation – as a driver you become distracted, which then increases your risk of being involved in a crash or even needing to stop suddenly.
 If you find yourself in this situation, having an unrestrained child in the vehicle is far from ideal.

 Using the car seat harness properly

 The first thing to do to prevent children escaping from their car seat harness is to make sure the harness is being used correctly.
 Some parents say they are hesitant about having the harness straps too tight against their child’s body.
 This is understandable as they are concerned about the child’s comfort.
 Certainly, the car seat harness shouldn’t be so tight that the child is uncomfortable, but they also shouldn’t be so loose that the child can free themselves from the restraint.

 So where is the middle ground?
 The general rule is to have the harness firmly fitted, whilst also being able to fit two fingers between the child and the straps.
 It is important to get this right because a correctly fitted harness will reduce the risk of injury to your child in a crash or during heavy braking by spreading crash forces onto the stronger parts of their body.

 What to look for when checking the car seat harness